Nellikkampoyil Night Riders

-Nellikkampoyil Night Riders (marketed as Night Riders) is an Indian Malayalam-language horror comedy film, edited and helmed by Noufal Abdullah, in his directorial debut.
-The film stars Mathew Thomas in the lead role, along with Roshan Shanavas, Merin Philip, Meenakshi Unnikrishnan and Sarath Sabha.
-The film is produced by Abbas Thirunavaya, Sajin Ali and Dipen Patel for A & H S Productions.
+Nellikkampoyil Night Riders (marketed as Night Riders) is a 2025 Indian Malayalam-language horror comedy film, edited and helmed by Noufal Abdullah, in his directorial debut.
+The film stars Mathew Thomas, Meenakshi Unnikrishnan and Roshan Shanavas in the lead role.
+The film is produced by Abbas Thirunavaya, Sajin Ali and Dipen Patel for A&HS Productions.
 The film received mixed reviews from critics and audiences.